 We welcome contributions on our social media pages and actively seek to respond with those who contact us directly or make comment about what we do via social media.

 The University’s Press and PR team retain ultimate editorial control of the University’s official Facebook and Twitter pages.
 The team will consult with services across the University in deciding what posts to make and getting answers to your queries.

 We monitor accounts from 9am to 5pm Monday to Friday.
-If you require an urgent response or a response outside of these times then please find contact details on our website.
+If you require an urgent response or a response outside of these times then please contact us.

-While we endeavour to answer as many questions posed as possible we do not guarantee a response to everyone who makes a post - we believe this can stifle debate and prevent others wanting to get involved.
-We will generally only intervene in debates to correct factual inaccuracies or provide further information or promote other ways to comment.;
+We aim to answer as many questions posed as possible but we can't guarantee a response to everyone who makes a post - we believe this can stifle debate and prevent others wanting to get involved.
+We'll only intervene in debates to:

 Most online communities have their own rules and guidelines, which we will always follow.
 We do not actively monitor every posting on our page, but we do reserve the right to remove any contributions that break the rules or guidelines of the relevant community.

-In addition, if we are notified of inappropriate content, we will remove the postings.
+If we are notified of inappropriate content, we will remove the posting.
 This includes postings that are judged to be:

 - Defamatory - Adversely affecting the reputation of a clearly identifiable person, company or organisation